ThomasMBury/ewstools/README.md

 arch==4.7
 lmfit==0.9.12
 ```
+which are installed automatically with download of the package.
 The Python package should be compatible with Windows, Mac, and Linux operating systems.
-The demonstrations require Jupyter notebook, which can be installed
+The demos require Jupyter notebook.